 Crochet a Self-Fringing Scarf

-I really enjoy working with the Caron Cake yarn and wanted to try something different with the colors.
+I really enjoy working with the Caron Cake yarn and wanted to try something different with the colors so I created this Self-Fringing Scarf.
 I see a lot of people talking about the abrupt color change so I thought I could change that by using the cake from both ends at the same time to create a different look.
 I think the simple stitch works well with color changes to make this self-fringing scarf.
 If Caron Cakes yarn is not available, then I would suggest this as a great stash buster will as many colors as you like, changing color each row.

 ~ by Jeanne Steinhilber